 - Volatility: Many traders will initiate the bull call spread when volatility is relatively high, which may reduce the cost of the spread.

 Note: These are general guidelines and not absolute rules.
-Eventually, you will create your own guidelines.
+You can create your own approach.

 Your first bull call trade